The Importance of a Holistic Approach

 Venturing Too Far from a Vendor Solution's Standard Use Cases

-A vendor may promote using its software to satisfy a use case for which it wasn't explicitly developed.
-They will emphasize the "commonalities" and the "minor" changes required to enable the solution to satisfy your needs.
-Please don't believe it!
+A vendor might promote using their software to satisfy a use case for which it wasn't explicitly developed.
+They'll emphasize the "commonalities" and the "minor" changes required.
+Don't believe it!

 • Vendor changes to those use cases may break or constrain your organization's capabilities.

 • Vendors strive to support their customers with standard yet configurable use cases.
-Customers who have "shoe-horned" a vendor's solution to fit their needs will maintain a customized, expensive solution.
+Customers who have "shoehorned" a vendor's solution to fit their unique needs will likely maintain a customized, expensive solution.

 Bias

-People bring all sorts of biases to the decision-making table.
-Prior experiences, favoritism, personalities, etc., can enter a decision process.
+People bring all sorts of biases to the decision-making table, including prior experiences, favoritism, and personalities.

 Is Your Organization Ready?

-It's more than just about vendor capabilities.
-Does your organization have the requisite abilities to leverage what the vendor brings to the table?
+It's not just about the vendor's capabilities.
+Does your organization have the requisite abilities to truly leverage what the vendor brings to the table?

-That question leads to Capability Thinking®.
-At a minimum, your organization needs requisite skills, methods, and experience in the following areas to leverage the vendor relationship fully:
+This leads to Capability Thinking®.
+At a minimum, your organization needs requisite skills, methods, and experience in the following areas to fully leverage the vendor relationship:

 2. Seek viable options from new partners.